VaultaFoundation/docs/native/03_smart-contracts/04_state-data.md

 ### Using a secondary index

 Using a secondary index will allow you to query your table in a different way.
-For example, if you wanted to query your table by the `eos_account` field, you will need to create a secondary index on that field.
+For example, if you wanted to query your table by the `account` field, you will need to create a secondary index on that field.

 #### Redefining our model and table